agmcarthur/Biochem-3BP3/Lab_3_Phylogenetics/README.md

 * An answer key will be provided on A2L after the deadline
 * Questions are group participation, zero points
 * Problems are worth 5 points each (-1 for each error) = 5 points maximum
-* Your FASTA sequence file (seqdump.txt), PHYLIP alignment file, and RAxML tree file (RAxML_bipartitions.seqdump.txt) should be uploaded to A2L for review by the TA.
+* Your FASTA sequence file (seqdump.txt), PHYLIP alignment file (seqdump.txt.phy), and RAxML tree file (RAxML_bipartitions.seqdump.txt) should be uploaded to A2L for review by the TA.

 <a name="msa"></a>
 ## From Sequences to a Multiple Sequence Alignment